quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-ssr/ssr-upgrade-guide.md

 * You might want to check out the [new configuration](/quasar-cli-vite/developing-ssr/configuring-ssr) properties available through quasar.config.js > ssr.
 * You might want to check out the [ssrContext](/quasar-cli-vite/developing-ssr/ssr-context) page which describes in detail what properties you can use from it.
-* You might want to check out the [SSR Production Export](/quasar-cli-vite/developing-ssr/ssr-webserver) page which describes in detail what the production-export.js/ts can do for you.
+* You might want to check out the [SSR Webserver](/quasar-cli-vite/developing-ssr/ssr-webserver) page which describes in detail what server.js can do for you.